Home

 • The Grand Trianon

-• The Petit Trianon and the estate
+• The Petit Trianon and the estate of Marie Antoinette

-Ceiling in the Palace of Versailles Each room in the palace has an amazing painting on its ceiling - enough said!
+Each room in the palace has an amazing painting on its ceiling– enough said!

 The Grand Apartments are on the first floor of palace and consist of the most popular rooms.

-• The best known and largest is the Hercules Salon, its ceiling painted by Francois Lemoine, depicting the Apotheosis of Hercules.
+• The salons are magnificent.
+They are in the Louis XIV style, and each room is dedicated to an Olympian deity.
+The best known and largest is the Hercules Salon, its ceiling painted by Francois Lemoine, depicting the Apotheosis of Hercules.

 In the Mercury Salon, the body of Louis XIV was put on display in 1715 as a tribute – his 72 year reign was the longest in history.
 The ceiling was painted by Jean-Baptiste Champaigne.